matchalunatic/vaporwave-generator/README.md

 # Plans

-Support a better Scene syntax (will always be yaml or toml unless this gets bad) Support MIDI input for scene tweaking and playing with components parameters Add more shapes
+Support a better Scene syntax (will always be yaml or toml unless this gets bad) Support ~~MIDI~~ PureData OSC input for scene tweaking and playing with components parameters Add more shapes
 Add more effects and glitches
 Allow the scene components to be driven by sound